10 Practical Small Home Entrance Design Tricks

 small home entrance design with negative space

 A home styling technique that is often overlooked.
-Leave at least one wall or area that is free of decor, hooks or shelves.
-It helps the space breath and not look like it is stuffed with stuff.
+Leave at least one wall or area that is free of decor, hooks, or shelves.
+It helps the space breathe and not look like it is stuffed with stuff.

 Tray In a Drawer